jmandel/ehi-living-manual/src/chapters/00-03-understanding-the-metadata-table.md

 LIMIT 15;
 </example-query>

 Every table with a `PAT_ID` column links back to the `PATIENT` table.
-This pattern repeats throughout Epic: shared column names indicate relationships.
+This pattern—shared column names indicating relationships—is consistent throughout Epic.

-### Metadata Coverage Analysis
+### Documentation Coverage

-How complete is the documentation?
-Let's check:
+Epic provides remarkably complete documentation:

 <example-query description="Analyze metadata completeness">
 WITH all_tables AS (